joshlarson/advent-of-code-2018/README.md

 ## Run Instructions

-Run a particular day with
+Run the most recent day with

-    docker-compose run dayN
+    docker-compose run --rm day

+This won't rebuild the image, so you may need to recompile with

+    docker-compose build

-(for instance, `day1`)
+Run a specific day with (for instance, for `day1`)

+    docker-compose run --rm day ./advent day1

-That will compile and run the program for that day, printing the answers as output.
+That will run the program for that day, printing the answers as output.

-To run the tests for a given day, run
+To watch the tests run,

-    docker-compose run dayN mix test
+    docker-compose run --rm test

-And to just get a shell into that day's work:
+And to get an iex shell, run

-    docker-compose run dayN /bin/bash
+    docker-compose run --rm day iex

-The above steps create a number of stale containers.
-To remove those, run

-    docker-compose down